LANG

 Gerhard Richter and James Turrell

-In the central space on the second floor, a space composed of Gerhard Richter's works quietly illuminates the fluctuation between materiality and image.
+In the center space of the second floor, a group of works by Gerhard Richter offers a quiet illumination of the subtle fluctuations that drift between materiality and image.

-In addition, a new permanent exhibition room by James Turrell will be added from this time.
+A new permanent exhibition room by James Turrell will also be added.

-Light is no longer an object, but a medium for thought itself.
+In Turrell's space, light is no longer an object, but becomes the medium of thought itself.

 Gerhard Richter and James Turrell